diaxxu/quadcopter-drone-frame/README.md

 ---

-## 🧠 Design Goals
+##  Design Goals

-- ✨ Clean symmetrical layout for flight stability
+-  Clean symmetrical layout for flight stability
-- 🔩 Easy to build and repair (modular arms + simple stack)
+-  Easy to build and repair (modular arms + simple stack)
-- ⚙️ Designed for future expansion (GPS, camera, telemetry, etc.)
+-  Designed for future expansion (GPS, camera, telemetry, etc.)
-- 🪶 Lightweight, optimized for both manual FPV or autonomous missions
+-  Lightweight, optimized for both manual FPV or autonomous missions

 ---

-## 🛠️ Made With
+##  Made With

 - **Fusion 360** for CAD
-- **Blender / Cura (optional)** for slicing 3D printable prototypes
+- **Cura (optional)** for slicing 3D printable prototypes
 - **Laser Cutter / CNC Router** (planned for final version)

 ---

-## 📸 Preview
+##  Preview

 > *Real build coming soon!* Check back for flight test logs and video.

 ---

-## 🙌 Shoutout
+##  Shoutout

-First step into drone engineering.
-Let's gooo 🚀
 Feel free to fork, remix, or use as a base for your own drone builds!

 ---